Women warriors in literature and culture: Greek legends of the Amazons

 In British mythology, Queen Cordelia fought off several contenders for her throne by personally leading the army in its battles as well as defending her home from her own warring family members, until she eventually commits suicide due to grief.
 Another example in ancient British history is the historical Queen Boudica, who led a rebellion against the Roman Empire.

 In his On the Bravery of Women, the Greco-Roman historian Plutarch describes how the women of Argos fought against King Cleomenes and the Spartans under the command of Telesilla in the fifth century BCE.

 Scythian women

 Among Scythians, warrior women were not unknown.
 Archaeologists have uncovered more than 40 graves of female warrior leaders.
 The Roman general, Pompey defeated Scythians fighting for Mithridates VI of Pontus, and in his triumph displayed female warrior rulers among the leaders he defeated.
-Scythian lifestyle included equality among the sexes, and some women took the opportunities that a warrior lifestyle offered to both men an women.
+Scythian lifestyle included equality among the sexes, and some women took the opportunities that a warrior lifestyle offered to both men and women.
 Scythian culture touched on both Greece and India, both of whom have tales of warrior women in their histories and mythologies.